BlenderCN-Org/codyn/docs/pages/manual/introduction/firstnetwork.md

-#<cldoc:Manual::1.
-Introduction::2.
-First Network>
+#<cldoc:Manual::Introduction::First Network>

 Writing your first network.

-If you've been reading the <[conceptual overview]1.
-Conceptual Overview>, then you have already seen how a very simple example network can be defined.
+If you've been reading the <[conceptual overview]Conceptual Overview>, then you have already seen how a very simple example network can be defined.
 Here we will go through constructing and simulating a network step by step so that you can get an intuition of how you can use codyn to simulate dynamical networks.